mananjay21/Final-Project/README.md

 # Final-Project
-Peer-graded Assignment: Final Project of coursera in html.
+Peer-graded Assignment: Final Project of coursera in Introduction to HTML5.